 The roots of permaculture go back as far as interest in sustainable farming practices.
 The term itself, however, originated from the subtitle of a 1929 book by Joseph Russell Smith, Tree Crops: A Permanent Agriculture.
 The concept of forestry agriculture sparked interest among those seeking ways of making farming sustainable.

-Besides forestry agriculture, other ideas and systems from the early and mid-1900s that may have influenced the various renditions of permaculture include:
+Besides forestry agriculture, other ideas and systems from the early and mid-1900s may have influenced permaculture:

 - No-dig gardening.